— prequel story to “In the Service of Samurai.” A young Asaka Ietsugu learns that supernatural beings are real.

 Ietsugu stared at where the cave entrance had once stood, full of satisfaction.
 For four days the villagers were pressed into service to mine rock from the mountain so the cave could be filled and then sealed.

 Taka had been sent back to the city with a note to summon a priest and monk.
-For the last day, the Shinto monk and Buddhist priest had done their best to lay those within to their proper rest and also make sure no demons or spirits were still tied to the place.
+For the last day, the Shinto monk and Buddhist priest had done their best to lay those within to their proper rest and also to make sure no demons or spirits were still tied to the place.

 Every villager would go through rituals of purification and pay penance through prayer for their part in the misdeed and also help build a proper shrine and housing for a monk.
 The errors of the past would not be repeated.